-- a) retains and reinforces the key characteristics of the parish, having regard to the relevant landscape character area description, - b) is designed and sited to harmonise with the existing landscape, and - c) provides landscape impact mitigation measures as part of the proposal where needed.
+- a) respect and where practicable reinforce the key characteristics of the parish, having regard to the relevant landscape character area description; - b) be designed and sited to harmonise with the existing landscape; - c) where necessary provide landscape impact mitigation measures as part of the proposal; - d) be designed to be accommodated in the existing landscape without having an unacceptable impact, by reason of height, scale, materials, siting, and location; - e) avoid the physical and visual coalescence with the neighbouring settlements of Fleet, Hook, Hartley Wintney and Dogmersfield.

-Proposals for new development outside the defined Settlement Boundaries of Winchfield Court, Winchfield Hurst and Beauclerk Green and changes in the use of land should usually be accompanied by a Landscape and Visual Impact Appraisal that demonstrates how the proposal:
+Proposals for new development or change in the use of land outside the defined settlement boundaries of Winchfield Court, Winchfield Hurst and Beauclerk Green should be accompanied by a Landscape and Visual Impact Appraisal that demonstrates how the proposal meets the criteria above.